fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

+### 18th May

+Martin's repository CBUSmINnOUT has been renamed CANmINnOUT and I need to change any references here.

 ### 13th May

 I fitted both the modules with connectors for CBUS.